-STD/STI clients identified as needing mid-clinician or higher-level STD/STI services such as anoscopic exams, or wet mounts must be referred to the MD/APRN or PA.
+STD/STI clients identified as needing mid-clinician or higher-level STD/STI services such as anoscopic exams, wet mounts, or prepubescence child treatment must be referred to the MD/APRN or PA.
 Each LHD shall establish and maintain medication guidelines (i.e., standing orders) for Expanded Role RNs to follow.
 These guidelines shall be written and developed in accordance with the CSG.